 A Phase I Environmental Site Assessment Checklist includes four main components with multiple pieces of information to be gathered for each one.

-1. Records Review
+1. Complete a Records Review

 A records review involves obtaining and reviewing records in an extensive background search of the property to assess its use and analyze past activities that could lead to contaminations.
 Records may include:

 - Standard Federal, State, and Tribal Environmental Record Sources: This includes any past ESAs as well as site and municipal plans to determine locations with maximum potential of contamination such as hazardous waste sites, disposal sites and cleanup sites.
+Reviewing these records helps identify known environmental concerns in the area that could pose a risk to the subject property.

 - Regulatory Agency File and Records Review: If the property or adjoining properties are identified on one or more standard environmental record sources, regulatory records associated with the property should be reviewed to determine if a concern exists.
+These records can provide insight into the status of reported incidents, compliance history and whether any unresolved environmental issues remain.

 - Land Titles: This includes a list of all previous business owners in the correct order, which gives the assessor a better understanding of past activities on the site.
+Knowing the chain of ownership helps trace historical operations that may have contributed to environmental impacts.

 - Maps and Geological Surveys: These physical setting sources provide information about the geologic, hydrogeologic, hydrologic, or topographic characteristics of the site.
+Such information can reveal how contaminants might migrate through soil or groundwater and impact nearby properties or resources.

 - Historical Use: Identify the property’s previous uses through means such as aerial photographs, fire insurance maps, property tax files, recorded land title records, topographic maps, local street directories, building department records, zoning/land use records.

-2. Site Visit
+2. Perform a Site Visit

 After reviewing records to better understand where to focus, a site visit is the next step.
 The objective of a site visit is to gather information that would indicate the likelihood of identifying recognized environmental conditions in connection with the property.
 This includes:

 - Visual Inspection of Buildings’ Interior and Exterior: If a building exists on the property, both the interior and exterior are observed.
+This inspection can uncover signs of hazardous materials use, structural deterioration or other environmental red flags.

 - Current and Past Business Use: Determine the operations and use of the current property as well as look for effects from past property uses and disposal of hazardous materials.
+Understanding historical and current uses can help identify potential sources of contamination that may still affect the site.

 - Adjoining Properties: Make exterior visual observations of any adjoining properties and, if possible, inspect the interior with permission of the respective owner.
+These observations may reveal off-site environmental concerns, such as chemical use or storage, that could impact the subject property.

 - Tanks and Storage Containers: Identify all tanks both currently in use or decommissioned, including both underground and above ground as well as the size, year built, contents and location.
+Locating and characterizing storage tanks provides insight into possible leakage risks and compliance with environmental regulations.

 - Stains and Drainage Systems: Make note of any stains located inside the property, such as on walls, ceilings or floors, as well as stains outside the property, such as in the parking lot.
+Stains and poor drainage may indicate previous spills, leaks or disposal issues that warrant further investigation.

 - Bodies of Water and Vegetation: Examine any pits, ponds or lagoons for contamination and evaluate local vegetation for signs of environmental stress caused by contamination.
+Changes in vegetation or surface water quality can be signs of pollutant migration or environmental degradation.

-3. Interviews
+3. Conduct Interviews

 Additional information is gained by conducting interviews with people who are connected to the property.
 This includes:

 - Past and Present Owners and Operators of the Property: Individuals who are closely associated with the property should be able to provide important information about its uses and conditions.
+Their firsthand knowledge can help identify past operations, environmental incidents, or changes that may not be documented elsewhere.

 - Key Site Manager: This is typically the property manager, chief physical plant supervisor, head of maintenance or owner.
 Any of these people will have good knowledge of the uses and physical characteristics of the property.
+Speaking with them often uncovers details about material handling, maintenance practices and past repairs that may relate to environmental concerns.

 - Occupants: This includes anyone who is currently occupying the property or has occupied it in the past.
+Current and former occupants can provide insight into day-to-day activities, chemical usage and any issues they may have observed during their time on-site.

 - State and/or Local Government and Agency Officials: Gather information from agencies such as the local fire department, state or local health agency, local agencies responsible for hazardous wastes, and local agencies responsible for building permits or groundwater permits.
+These sources may hold key records or anecdotal knowledge of spills, violations or past remediation efforts involving the property or nearby sites.

-4. Evaluation and Report
+4. Write an Evaluation and Report

 The final step to the Phase I Environmental Site Assessment Checklist is to deliver the findings and insights, along with any conclusions and recommendations that can be made from the information gathered.
 Information in the report should include: